 You see a flat and think about so much you can’t sleep at night.
 You’ve worked out what furniture to get, the curtains, what floor you want (it’s the fabulous herringbone wooden floor like the one in the Paris hotel you stayed in a while back)…

-This apartment is going to look perfect when you’ve moved in and worked your magic on it, you convince yourself.
-Except it’s called day dreaming and hopefully it won’t end up as an expensive nightmare.
+You convince yourself this apartment is going to look perfect when you’ve moved in and worked your magic on it.
+Except sometimes it’s called day dreaming.
+Fingers crossed it won’t end up as an expensive nightmare.
 Fixating on one specific property may stop you from moving forward with realistic plans.

 Where’s good to buy for the First Time Homebuyer?
 Transport is Key

-- Find a station – or even better, a train line or bus route that goes through the station near your work, social hangout, family or another location important in your life.
-Then pick a station on that line.
+- Find a station – or even better, a train line or bus route that goes through the station near your work, social hangout, family or another location.

 - As first time buyers get pushed further out of town, prices in your area will grow at a higher rate than normal.
 And you’ll still be just a few steps away from the station that leads you to the centre of town

-The Viewings – Go to as many as possible, but ignore 90% of what you see
+The Viewings – Go to as many as possible, and ignore 90% of what you see

 Flat hunt as a millennial first timer – but forget about Instagram.
 Forget about the decor, if the carpet is what you’ve always wanted or if the kitchen is a complete mess.